This section describes how to configure subgraph access control in Neo4j.

 The following sections describe the actions required to configure subgraph access control.
 The actions can be undertaken in any order.

-The chapter describes the following:
+The section describes the following:

 Create the custom role, and, subsequently, assign the role to the relevant user(s).